TritonDataCenter/rfd/rfd/0163/README.md

 } cfwev_t;
 ```

 Over time other event types may be added.
-Each event type will start with a 2-byte `type` field that stores the type and a 2-byte `size` field that stores the size of the entire structure in bytes.
-No event will be larger than 8 KiB.
+Each event will start with a 2-byte `type` field that stores the type and a 2-byte `size` field that stores the size of the entire structure in bytes.
+No event will be larger than 8 KiB, the minimum recommend size of the buffer used when reading from the device.

 A successful `read()` from `/dev/XXX` will return one or more event structures.
 If there are no events available, the `read()` will block.
 The number of events returned will be determined by the size of the passed buffer and the number of available events.
 Each returned event may be of a different type and/or size.
 Variable sized event types are allowed.

 The process that reads from `/dev/XXX` must check the `type` field.
 If an unknown type is encountered, the `size` field should be used to find the start of the next event.

-If the read rate on `/dev/XXX` is to low.
-Events may be dropped.
+If the read rate on `/dev/XXX` is too low events may be dropped.
 A best effort will be made to track the number of dropped events.  **XXX specify mechanism.**

 ## Cloud Firewall Log Daemon